Howard F. Ahmanson Sr.: Philanthropy

 Beginning in the mid-1950s, Ahmanson began to play a major role in the cultural life of Los Angeles.
 He served on the board of the Museum of Science and Industry, helped found the support organization for the Los Angeles County Art Institute (also known as the Otis Art Institute), gave $2 million to help fund the construction of the Los Angeles County Museum of Art, provided a major gift to support construction of the Los Angeles Music Center, and provided generous funding to his alma mater, the University of Southern California.
 He gave $1 million in 1962 to help fund the development of a biosciences research center.

 He also influenced the cultural life of Southern California when he hired the artist Millard Sheets in 1953 to begin designing Home Savings' branches.
 Sheets integrated the work of local muralists, ceramic and glass artists into the design of the buildings.

 Yachting

 A successful yachtsman, he bought his first racing vessel in 1948 and named it Sirius.
 For years, he sailed out of the Newport Harbor.
 He was a multiple winner of the San Diego to Acapulco Race.
 In 1961, he and his crew aboard the M class yacht Sirius II (formerly Barlovento) won the Transpac race to Honolulu.
-His crew included USC President Norman Topping, architect William Pereira and architect Bill Ficker who later was skipper of Intrepid, winner of the 1970 Americas Cup.
+His crew included USC President Norman Topping, architect William Pereira and architect Bill Ficker who later was skipper of Intrepid, winner of the 1970 America's Cup.